asdat3/beam_cnr_buttons/readme.md

 =====

-Uses image search to press a button with the mouse displayed by BeamMP when you hit a keyboard key can be used with a wheel//Controller//external Buttons by using JoyToKey or modifying the code
+Uses image search to press a button with the mouse displayed by BeamMP when you hit a keyboard key can be used with a wheel//Controller//external Buttons! or modifying the code

 Usage